marketcalls/Age-Gender-Emotion-Analyzer/README.md

 # AGenEmozer (Age, Gender, and Emotion Analyzer)

-This repository contains code for training models to recognize age, gender, and emotion from images and analyzing faces from images or a webcam feed using these models implemented using CNN-keras.
+This repository contains code for training models to recognize age, gender, and emotion from images and analyzing faces from images or a webcam feed using these models.

 ## Output